 Castillo and Benedetti aim to reinforce Necaxa

-America seeks to get rid of Nicolas Castillo and Nicolas Benedetti, who could come to Necaxa after not entering into plans of the current coaching staff for the next season, as part of the clean-up that is intended to be done in Coapa after the failure in the Apertura 2021, as well as in the Concachampions.
+America seeks to get rid of Nicolas Castillo and Nicolas Benedetti, who could arrive at Necaxa after not entering into plans of the current coaching staff for the next season, as part of the clean-up that is intended to be done in Coapa after the failure in the Apertura 2021, as well as in the Concachampions.

 RECORD could know that the ‘Nicos‘They are very close to arriving in Aguascalientes to defend the jersey of the RayBecause of the urgency that exists in the Azulcrema entity to purify the campus and free up places for foreigners, these would be the first to emigrate.